-This was the ninth consecutive year that the CPA - the UK’s leading trade association for the plant hire sector - has hosted the awards, which rewards apprentices across a number of categories.
+This was the tenth year that the CPA - the UK’s leading trade association for the plant hire sector - has hosted the awards, which rewards apprentices across a number of categories.

 Apprentices are assessed throughout the academic year on their work in college and in their work environment, and the enthusiasm and commitment they bring to learning.
 The awards are intended to recognise and reward outstanding apprentices who not only bring ability and commitment to their learning and their work, but also possess those extra capabilities which mark them out as being not only the foundations of the future of the industry, but also potentially its leaders - the Stars of the Future.

 Over 250 people attended the CPA Stars of the Future Awards hosted at the Heart of England Conference and Events Centre in Fillongley near Coventry.
 The awards are intended to recognise and reward outstanding apprentices and trainees in the construction plant sector and this year the CPA received a total of 72 nominations, representing the highest ever entry figure in the awards programme’s 10 year history.